Janice Reid: Career

-In 1978 she moved to the University of Sydney, as lecturer in the Department of Behavioural and Genetic Studies.
-A year later she was promoted within the university to Associate Professor and Senior Lecturer School of Public Health and Tropical Medicine.
-In 1987 Reid was appointed Foundation Head of the School of Community Health, at University of Sydney.
+In 1978 she moved to the University of Sydney's Cumberland College of Health Sciences, as lecturer in the Department of Behavioural and General Studies.
+A year later she was offered the position of senior lecturer at the University of Sydney in the School of Public Health and Tropical Medicine.
+In 1987 Reid was appointed Head of the School of Community Health, at the Cumberland College of Health Sciences.
+The College shortly thereafter merged with the University, During that time she established the Centre for Crosscultural Studies in Health and Medicine with the support of a federal government grant.